axibase/atsd-use-cases/chart-of-the-day/cdc-top25/README.md

 | Lawrence        | KS             | 8.1         |
 | Cary            | NC             | 8.1         |

-Of course, physical health is only half of the total picture; mental health is another\
-important metric for gauging overall public health, so which city has the most stable demeanor, and perhaps more interestingly, what city considers itself to have the lowest level of mental health?
+Of course, physical health is only half of the total picture; mental health is another important metric for gauging overall public health, which city has the most stable demeanor, and perhaps more interestingly, what city considers itself to have the lowest level of mental health?